-A simple, lucid style of writing is often the product of long years of practice in using the language in the written context of various kinds.
+A simple, lucid writing style is often the product of long years of practice in using the language of various kinds in the written context.
 The writing process involves a series of stages.
-Essentially a written text requires planning, drafting, revising, editing and proofreading.
+A written text requires planning, drafting, revising, editing and proofreading.
 These crucial phases in the writing process can be divided into four essential steps.

 Step 1: Planning

-This is the first stage and we call it the ‘pre-writing stage’, comprising all that you do before you write a draft.
+This is the first stage, the ‘pre-writing stage’, comprising everything you do before writing a draft.
 It includes deciding the topic, defining the purpose of writing, brainstorming, researching and collecting data and outlining the text to be written.

 Deciding on the topic

-It is always easier to write on a subject you are familiar with on which information is easily available, or which is practically possible to work on.
-In writing a term paper or an assignment, however, you can challenge yourself more by taking on a topic that involves a greater degree of preparation and higher presentation skills.
+It is always easier to write on a subject you are familiar with, which information is readily available, or which is practically possible to work on.
+In writing a term paper or an assignment, however, you can challenge yourself more by taking on a topic involving greater preparation and higher presentation skills.

 Defining the purpose

-- What do I hope to achieve with the document?
+• What can I achieve with the document?

-- What strategies can I employ to influence the readers and persuade them to act on the lines that I suggest?
+• What strategies can I employ to influence the readers and persuade them to act on my suggested lines?

 Collecting information